mechanismsjs/mech-async/README.md

 m.asyncify("hello").go; // immediately returns "hello"
 ```

-*m.asyn* will return an immediate value and still behave as if the call was asynchronous
+*m.async* will return an immediate value and still behave as if the call was asynchronous.

 ```javascript
 m.cell("A:1"); // cell to place async call value